strexicious/believmr/README.md

 ## Special Registers

 - xr0 (32 bits) - Stores upper part of the multiplication or the remainder of a division.
-- xr1 (16 bits) - base pointer for the stack
-- xr2 (16 bits) - current pointer for the stack
-- xr3 (32 bits) - result of the last subroutine can be stored here
+- xr1 (32 bits) - result of the last subroutine can be stored here

 ## Subroutine Table

-The program must be initialized with a subroutine table info.
-The initialization is simply done by providing an array of memory addresses, of maximum 256 size.
-Subroutines can be called using 8 bit indices.
+Any instruction can be marked as the start of a new subroutine with a leading subrout instruction, and  `size` gives the number of parameters that it accepts.
+This instruction's line number is recorded along with the `size` in the subroutine table and is given the index [tables length - 1].
+A subroutine can be invoked with `call` given an index into the table and `src` from where to fetch the arguments to the subroutine.

 ## About jumps